Non-classical properties of the e.m. near field of an atom in spontaneous light emission: The decay of a two-level atom: dipolar and multipolar contributions to the near-field.

 \subsection{A.p coupling: Comparison with standard and classical results}

-We now see that in the dipolar approximation the quantum Green function in the A.p coupling differs from its classical counterpart (\ref{greluche}), and also from the standard quantum Green function in the E.r coupling (\ref{totoEr}) by global multiplicative constant factors, but also by a shift in the order of derivation.
+We now see that in the dipolar approximation the quantum Green function in the A.p coupling differs, \rw{in the mid and far fields}, from its classical counterpart (\ref{classG}), and also from the standard quantum Green function in the E.r coupling (\ref{totoEr}) by global multiplicative constant factors, but also by a shift in the order of differentiation.
 Now, because the amplitude $c_e$ depends exponentially on time \cite{EdouardIsa}, according to the Wigner-Weisskopf prediction ($c_e(t)\mathrm{e}^{-\mathrm{i}\omega_0t}\approx \mathrm{e}^{-\mathrm{i}\Omega_0t}$ with $\Omega_0=\omega_0-i (\Gamma/2)$), the standard (E.r) and A.p electric mid and far fields are proportional to each other.

 For instance, in the dipolar approximation, the single-photon far field obeys